obsidiansystems/obelisk/README.md

 Every output is namespaced by the nix-haskell driver that builds it:
-`haskell-nix` (the default: haskell.nix toolchain, `wasm` and `js` targets) or `nixpkgs` (the Haskell infrastructure of nixpkgs, `js` only since nixpkgs has no buildable wasm GHC).
+`haskell-nix` (the default: haskell.nix toolchain, `wasm` and `js` targets) or `nixpkgs` (the Haskell infrastructure of nixpkgs). nixpkgs builds no wasm GHC of its own, so the skeleton gives that driver one from the ghc-wasm-meta pin.
+Both drivers then build both targets.

 ```bash
 # Full production build (backend + optimized/compressed frontend)